shirtsgroup/physical_validation/doc/simulation_data.rst

        velocity=[frame.velocities for frame in u.trajectory])

-We can also use the atom selector to only feed part of the trajectory to the `physical_validation` tests.
+We can also use the atom selector to only feed part of the trajectory to the :code:`physical_validation` tests.
 This is useful if we want to analyze the equipartition of parts of the system only (e.g. the solute) which can massively speed up the validation check.
-Note that we have to adapt the `SystemData` object accordingly to inform `physical_validation` that we are only analyzing part of the system.
+Note that we have to adapt the :class:`.SystemData` object accordingly to inform :code:`physical_validation` that we are only analyzing part of the system.
 ::